SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Boilo is the hottest of hot toddies.
 It starts by boiling water, honey, cloves, cinnamon, lemon slices, and orange slices (each family has its own exact mixture).
 Once you have boiled the hell out of that, cool and add a quart of the cheapest whiskey you can find.

-It should be self-evident that this is one home remedy for a cold and cough not to be used on infants nor used while pregnant.
+It should be self-evident that this is one home remedy for a cold and cough, not to be used on infants or while pregnant.

 The honey, cloves, cinnamon, and citrus provide antibacterial, antiviral, and anti-inflammatory cocktail that offers Vitamin C to boot.
 The whiskey adds a touch of “I don’t care about the rest of the problems of the world” as well.